Crow v Wood: Facts

-Mrs Edna Crow of Stone House Farm sued Mr Robin Wood of Wether Cote Farm (both in Hawnby) for his sheep straying into her land, alleging cattle/chattel trespass.
-She lived on a Yorkshire moor, once long in common ownership where sheep had the right to stray, but then parcels were sold off, several maintaining their straying animals such as Wood.
-From 1966 Crow ceased to keep up a fence.
-Wood claimed that under an implied grant at common law and Law of Property Act 1925, section 62, she was under a duty to keep up her fences separating her private element of her land from the commons element (for the benefit of those with grazing rights on it).
+Mrs. Edna Crow of Stone House Farm sued Mr. Robin Wood of Wether Cote Farm (both located in Hawnby) for cattle/chattel trespass due to his sheep straying onto her land.
+She lived on a Yorkshire moor, which was once in common ownership where sheep had the right to stray.
+Some parcels were eventually sold off, but several shepherds such as the defendant Wood maintained their straying flocks.
+In 1966, the plaintiff Crow ceased to keep up a fence around her land.
+Wood claimed that under an implied grant under common law and section 62 of the Law of Property Act 1925 she was under a duty to keep up the fences separating her private land from the commons (for the benefit of those with grazing rights).

 Judge awarded £205 damages and an injunction, and Mr Wood appealed.

 Judgment

 Lord Denning MR held that the right to have a fence repaired "lay in grant", and so could pass under Law of Property Act 1925, section 62.
 Further, the right to have a fence or wall kept in repair is considered by the law "in the nature of an easement".
 Since the plaintiff was in breach of her duty to fence she could not complain of cattle trespass.

 Edmund Davies LJ stated that the duty to fence arises from proof that the land is accustomed to be fenced.
 This was strongly disapproved in the same court, five years later.